The lake is home to a variety of wildlife, which includes birds, fish and reptiles.

 Yes.
 Enforcement is provided by the California Department of Fish and Wildlife at their discretion.

-The California Department of Fish and Wildlife (CDFW) stocks the lake with catchable size trout between November and February, and catchable size catfish between June and September.
+The California Department of Fish and Wildlife (CDFW) stocks the lake with catchable size trout in March and April, and catchable size catfish between June and September.
 The District does not stock the lake.

-With the exception of the fishing moratorium, fishing at the lake is open year-round during regular park hours.
+With the exception of the moratorium, fishing at the lake is open March 1 - November 31 during regular park hours.

 Prior to imposing the moratorium, District staff implemented multiple steps to help protect wildlife.
 Staff increased lake shoreline clean-up, concrete trash receptacles with lids (to keep wildlife out and trash in) were added near the lake; with the help of CDFW, eight fishing line recycling containers were built and installed around the lake; volunteers have piloted a duck and geese feeding educational program; and the District is working with the CDFW to provide regulatory patrol at the lake after fish plants.
 These wildlife protecting practices have been beneficial, but have not achieved the sustainable results needed to protect lake wildlife.